IN LOVING MEMORY OF

 Burial will be on 12/23

-Tay’s visitation services will be held at Tukios located at 2326 Washington Blvd, Ogden, UT 84001, on October 1, 2025, from 10:00 AM to 12:00 PM.
-Additionally, another visitation will take place at Sonzini 2, 850 N 2200 W, Ogden, UT 84041, on May 12, 2099, from 5:00 PM to 6:00 PM.
+A visitation to honor Tay's remarkable life will be held at Tukios, located at 2326 Washington Blvd, Ogden, UT 84001, on October 1, 2025, from 10:00 AM to 12:00 PM.
+Additional visitation will take place at Sonzini 2, located at 850 N 2200 W, Ogden, UT 84041, on May 12, 2099, from 5:00 PM to 6:00 PM.

 This site is protected by reCAPTCHA and the